5 Things to Ask Your Pool Builder About Excavation

 When it comes to installing a swimming pool, one of the most important stages happens before construction even begins: pool excavation.

-What many people sometimes don’t initially think about is that construction of an in-ground pool requires pool excavating the ground beforehand to make space for the pool, and that process has its own unique set of considerations.
+What many people sometimes don’t initially think about is that the construction of an in-ground pool requires pool excavating the ground beforehand to make space for the pool, and that process has its own unique set of considerations.
 If you’re currently interviewing pool builders, make sure you ask them these five questions not only to see if they can give you satisfactory answers but also to establish expectations and create a productive working relationship.

 1. What Can I Do to Prepare My Yard for Pool Excavation?

-Start by removing or relocating outdoor furniture and grills, potted plants, play structures or trampolines, gardening tools, debris, and anything else moveable that could interfere with excavation and construction.
-You want your yard to be as clear as possible to accommodate workers and the heavy equipment that is required for the job.
-If you have immovable backyard features such as planters or an outdoor kitchen, a competent pool builder will take precautions to ensure these areas or objects are protected from damage.
-Also, in order to access your yard and remove dirt, it may be necessary to temporarily remove gates or fencing.
-They should also take precautions to avoid damaging underground utilities such as gas or water mains, irrigation systems, and septic tanks or sewer lines, but it’s a good idea to ask about these concerns.
+If you have immovable backyard features such as planters or an outdoor kitchen, a competent pool builder will take precautions to protect them from damage.
+To access your yard and remove dirt, it may also be necessary to temporarily remove gates or fencing.
+Builders should take steps to avoid damaging underground utilities such as gas or water mains, irrigation systems, septic tanks, or sewer lines, but it is always a good idea to ask how these issues are handled.

 2. How Long Will the Pool Excavation Process Take?